“Beware the Jabberwock, my son!

 At Ascribe we are developing a machine learning tool that is both explainable and correctable.
 In other words, you can look inside the machine learning model to best understand why it makes its decisions, and you can correct these decisions as well if needed.

 Structure of an Explainable Machine Learning Model for Verbatim Coding

-For verbatim coding, we need a machine learning model that contains a set of rules for each code in the codeframe.
+For verbatim coding, we need a machine learning model that contains a set of rules for each code within the codeframe.
 For a given verbatim, if a rule for a code matches the verbatim, then the code is applied to the verbatim.
 If the rules are written in a way that humans can understand, then we have a machine learning model that can be understood and if necessary corrected.

 You can read more about NLP in this blog post, but for our purposes we can define the facets of a finding as: